 Because salad turnips are more of a gourmet vegetable, not all grocery stores will carry them.
-Check your produce isle at your grocery store.
-You might find them at your local farmers market, natural health food store or China town markets which offer great Asian crops.
+Check your produce aisle at your grocery store.
+You might find them at your local farmers market, natural health food store, or China town markets which offer great Asian crops.

 You can also grow these turnips as they very easy to grow.